 - Manage stress

 Talk to your doctor about ways that you can reduce your risk for stroke, and how to incorporate a healthier lifestyle.
 Stroke doesn’t have to be in your future.
 Reduce stress levels, experiment with new and healthy foods, try a new exercise, and do some deep breathing.
+Start recognizing the signs of stroke.
 Do this, and watch your quality of life increase and your risks drop.

 For more information, go to https://www.heartandstroke.ca/